AlexStephensa/2025ftc/README.md

 This is the 2022-2023 repository for FTC team 5143.
 All of our code is available for use by any team!

-There are also multiple other respositories in this organization such as tools and simulators.
+There are also multiple other repositories in this organization such as tools and simulators.

 ---